sfrieson/input-grid-task/README.md

 ### The grid

 The grid should have 1 row and 4 columns.
-The width of each column should be 25% of the window width.
-This width must be maintained even if the page is resized.
+By default, the width of each column should be 25% of the window width.
 The border of the grid must be 1px black.

 Perform the following operations based on the value of window size: